satyaprakashdhfm/industrial-iot-pipeline-simulator/README.md

 * Store raw data in Data Lake Gen2 and processed results in Azure SQL / Synapse.
 * Build dashboards with Power BI and models with Azure Machine Learning; deploy models to IoT Edge for local action.

-**License & contact**

-* Add your preferred license (MIT recommended for demos).
-* For questions or help adding Azure deployment scripts, include a short note in the repo and I’ll provide the next steps.

-Use this as README.md in your repo root.
-If you want, I can also create a condensed “Quick Architecture” PNG and a one-file Azure deployment checklist to go with it.